 Charleston, South Carolina is a Southern city with a rich history that predates the Revolutionary War.
 Phenomenal architecture, homes and gardens remain, and the dining scene, per capita, rivals any city in the U.S. Johnson & Wales University decamped for Charlotte in 2006, but even without that prized culinary school talent pipeline, Charleston continues to compile compelling new restaurants.
-In the past few years, Upper King Street has become guide-worthy unto itself.
+In recent years, Upper King Street has become guide-worthy unto itself.
 Within a short drive, you can find gorgeous beaches and marshes, outdoor adventures (with or without alligators) and luxury beachfront resorts.
-I’ve been an annual visitor to Charleston since 1995.
-Here are my 18 favorite food and drink stops.
+I’ve been an annual visitor since 1995.
+Learn about 18 favorite Charleston food and drink stops.

 View Charleston Restaurants in a larger map